 Born with it, continuing to rock it, mom’s choice back in 4th grade, or maybe your hair just doesn’t grow anymore, we’ve all had a haircut oriented toward short hair.
 It tends to look a little cleaner than other hairstyles, but that doesn’t mean you can rule out a solid case of bed head.
 And just because it’s short doesn’t mean it can’t be styled to your liking.
 It’s the chosen cut of the military, generally the easiest to maintain, and when time is of the essence you should be able to escape out the door without a glance in the mirror.
+The best short hairstyles for men are worth looking into.

 All too many factors may play into the style you choose, like face shape, the density of follicles, DNA, and the latest cover of GQ.
 But in the end, as long as you think you look good that’s all that really matters.
 And if it’s time for you to head in for some maintenance, an updated look, or you’ve got a pair of shears at home, we’ve compiled a few looks for you to consider and present to your barber.